 The chore was taking the girls much longer to complete with their slave Tituba in prison, the first confessed witch.
 She’d stayed alive by joining in the girls’ game, and Abigail was grateful for it.
 No one was supposed to die.

-Abigail reached for the next peace of laundry to string up, and noticed the tears rolling down Betty’s face.
+Abigail reached for the next piece of laundry to string up and noticed the tears rolling down Betty’s face.
 She set the linen down and crouched next to her young cousin.
 She gently wiped her soft cheeks and pulled the girl into her, the fabric of her dress soaking up Betty’s continuing tears.

 “This wasn’t supposed to happen,” Betty mumbled into her shoulder.
 “Goody Bishop…she was mostly a pleasant woman.
 She died with the devil on her back and the Lord on her tongue.
 We put that devil there for no good reason.”

 Abigail hugged her tighter, feeling the sobs shake her thin frame.
-Despite Goody Bishop’s downfalls as a puritan woman, she was no consort of the devil, and both Abigail and Betty knew it.
+Despite Goody Bishop’s downfall as a Puritan woman, she was no consort of the devil, and both Abigail and Betty knew it.
 But Betty didn’t know that Abigail did have good reason for accusing her; it would be one of them, and Abigail did not wish to die.

 “We’ll make this right, Betty.
 We must stop this foolishness before others get hurt.”

-Betty looked to her in dis-belief.
+Betty looked at her in disbelief.
 “There’s no going back now.
 Ann—”

 “Ann is a wicked creature.”

-“Who will point her finger to us.
-We’ll be next on Gallow’s Hill if we go back on our word.”
+“One who will point her finger at us.
+We’ll be next on Gallows Hill if we go back on our word.”

 Abigail knew she was right, knew Ann would surely expose her, but she couldn’t fathom going forward with this.
 It was one thing to point a finger in fun, another to tighten the noose in wickedness.

-“We have to stop this, Betty”
+“We have to stop this, Betty.”

 “And face the court?
 My father?
 We cannot.”
 Betty’s eyes were full of pain and regret, each tear carrying the fear of punishment with it.
-If Ann does not raise a finger in accusation, Mary or Mercy will.
+“If Ann does not raise a finger in accusation, Mary or Mercy will.
 We are only safe if we continue as we are.”

 Abigail released her and went back to hanging laundry, telling herself she would not be a part of this any longer.
 She was the reason Bridget Bishop was now dead, her body hanging limp for the entire village to see, her soul stolen because Abigail had given her own to the Devil.
-Goody Bishop’s trail was the last she would testify at.
+Goody Bishop’s trial was the last she would testify at.

-January 1692
+January, 1692

-It started with Anns game.
+It started with Ann’s game.

 “It’ll be fun, I promise,” she told Betty and Abigail.